Variant Effect Predictor Other information

 Show example of VEP command and output, with the "--pick_allele_gene" option.

-Instead of choosing one block and removing the others, this option adds a flag "PICK=1" to picked annotation block, allowing users to easily filter on this later using VEP's filtering script.
+Instead of choosing one block and removing the others, this option adds a flag "PICK=1" to picked annotation block, allowing you to easily filter on this later using VEP's filtering tool.

 As above, but flags one block per allele.